 It’s perfectly legal to use a VPN to download files in the public domain in most countries.
 However, there are many countries that consider it illegal to torrent copyrighted files.
 Also, it might be illegal to use a VPN to torrent in oppressive countries that restrict VPN usage and P2P traffic.

 I strongly recommend researching your local laws before you use a VPN to torrent to make sure you don’t risk facing any legal repercussions.

 ExpressVPN is the best torrenting VPN in 2022.
 It supports P2P traffic on 3,000+ servers in 90+ countries, has the fastest speeds out there, provides industry-leading security and privacy features, and is very easy to use.

 But there are a lot of other excellent torrenting VPNs on the market.
 Private Internet Access provides strong privacy and the best ad blocker on the market, ProtonVPN is great for optimizing download speeds, CyberGhost VPN is really user-friendly, and IPVanish is great for torrenting on multiple devices.

 Is torrenting safe with a VPN?

-However, a VPN can’t protect you against malware that gets downloaded in torrenting files — to keep your device and data safe from downloadable malware, you need an antivirus program.
+However, a VPN can’t normally protect you against malware that gets downloaded in torrent files — Ivacy VPN’s Secure Downloading feature provides some protection against malicious torrents, but I still recommend using an antivirus program to keep your device and data safe from downloadable malware.